What Makes Meat Halal

 It ensures ethical and clean meat.

-Is halal meat healthier?
+Is halal meat only about slaughter?

 Do all halal products have certification?